numtide/system-manager/manual/src/contributing/extending-system-manager.md

   }
 ```

-# Adding New Distributions
+## Adding New Distributions

-This section assumes you have an existing nix installation.
-Otherwise, refer to the project README for installation instructions.
+> This section assumes you have an existing nix installation.
+Otherwise, refer to the [Installation](../installation.md) section of the manual for installation instructions.

 To add a new distribution, first initialize a new flake repository with `nix run 'github:numtide/system-manager' -- init --flake --allow-any-distro`.
 Once the flake is initialized, switch to the new configuration with `nix run 'github:numtide/system-manager' -- switch --flake '.'`.
 It is not unlikely